Yixi-Rao/Comp1110-ass1/README.md

 ## Objective Encoding

-In our game, the objective of the game is encoded as two strings, one that represents the direct connections between islands, and that represents tiles that are placed at the start of the game (in the example above, the location of tiles `b`, `d`, and `e` are prescribed by the objective) .
+In our game, the objective of the game is encoded as two strings, one that represents the direct connections between islands, and another that represents tiles that are placed at the start of the game (in the example above, the location of tiles `b`, `d`, and `e` are prescribed by the objective) .
 The `Objective` [class](src/comp1110/ass1/Objective.java) has all of